open-rmf/rmf_fullstack_installer/setup/README.md

 ```
 bash host_setup.bash
 ```

+You should be able to access vnc at [url]/vnc.
+For example, https://openrobotics.demo.open-rmf.org/vnc

 ## Run container setup
 Once the host is ready, you can setup containers.
-For a given `$RMF_FS_INSTANCE_NAME` as specified in `config.yaml`, two containers are created in LXC
+For a given `$RMF_FS_INSTANCE_NAME` as specified in your config file, two containers are created in LXC
 * `$RMF_FS_INSTANCE_NAME`: Contains RMF backend
 * `$RMF_FS_INSTANCE_NAME-web`: Contains rmf-web deployment with K3S